wp-plugins/access-consciousness-tm/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Searches for Access Consiousness<span style="vertical-align:super;font-size:0.5em;">TM</span> trademarked terms to add a TM suffix.
+Searches for Access Consiousness<span style="vertical-align:super;font-size:0.5em;">TM</span> trademarked terms and adds a TM suffix.

 == Description ==

-This plugin searches content and title text for Access Consiousness<span style="vertical-align:super;font-size:0.5em;">TM</span> trademarked terms (French and English) to add a TM suffix.
+This plugin searches content and titles for Access Consiousness<span style="vertical-align:super;font-size:0.5em;">TM</span> trademarked terms (French and English) and adds a TM suffix.
 The suffix is wrapped within an HTML span tag with an id of "TM".
 As an example, you can use the following CSS to position and size the suffix text.

 <pre>
 	#TM { vertical-align:super; font-size:0.5em; }